DianasJourney/My-Portfolio/README.md

 - This portfolio was created with the knowledge I have gained throughout the first week and a half of UofT SCS Bootcamp using HTML and CSS.
 - The portfolio displays my projects, about me and how to contact me.
-- This is also my first portfolio.
+- This is my first portfolio.

 Wireframe for the layout
 ![673a8c4bf8fd235f5b0dde349cdd3993](https://user-images.githubusercontent.com/109758045/190271759-d5ef0b84-3dab-40ae-bdd2-fa9131845d21.png)